kadikraman/react-native-workshop/lessons/8-typing-messages.md

 const [text, setText] = React.useState("");
 ```

+Notice that this is really similar to the `useState` hook we used before to store our messages.
+The only real difference being that we pass in an empty string as the initial value, instead of an empty array.

 Now we can add our TextInput to our UI.
 Add the following lines immediately after the `<FlatList ... />` component, but before the closing container `</View>`
 ```js
 <View style={styles.footer}>